nasa/cumulus/docs/operator-docs/granule-workflows.md

 :::tip

-You can optionally force deletion from CMR
+You can optionally force deletion from CMR.

 :::